 Slicing the Cake

 There are many ways you can tackle the cake cutting process.
-I usually prefer to use concentric circles.
+I use concentric circles.
 For this method, you may start by making a small inner circle.
 Cut through the entire cake with a serrated knife.
 See the diagram below for the cutting.

-When you slice the cake, make sure to have a clean knife and some paper towels available.
+When you begin the cake cutting, make sure to have a clean knife and some paper towels available.
 You may find it helpful to wipe the knife off every 3 or four times you cut through the cake.
 This will keep your slices looking elegant for the guests.

-There are many ways to cut a cake.
-If you are working with a caterer at a banquet hall, or a wedding coordinator, you will not have to think about this aspect of your event.
-The people in this industry are experts.
-However, if you have a friend or family member serving cake for your wedding, you will want to select a cutting plan that works for you.
-The image below shows how you’d cut the tiered cakes, and I’ve also included links to detailed diagrams if you are responsible for cutting the cake.
+There are many ways to manage the cake cutting.
+If you are working with a caterer at a banquet hall, or a wedding coordinator, they will manage this portion of your event.
+However, if you have a friend or family member serving cake for your wedding, select a cake cutting plan that works for you.
+The image below shows how you’d cut the tiered cakes.